 Looking for a bargain on the best headphones?
-Whether you're looking for truly wireless headphones or an over-ear pair, we’ve rounded up some of the best offers you can find right now.
+Whether you're after truly wireless headphones or an over-ear pair, we’ve rounded up some of the best offers you can find in the sales right now.

 Headphones come at a huge range of prices, from £5 to more than £300, and a small saving on a pair of cheap headphones can be as worthwhile as a larger saving on a more expensive pair.